 - Better ROI, etc.,

 Because the route of an ad from the advertiser’s ad server to the publisher’s ad unit is so complicated that keeping track becomes next to impossible.
-Had the process been more transparent, it would have been possible to improve it so that more ad spend could reach the publisher.
+Had the process been more transparent, improving it would have been possible so that more ad spend could reach the publisher?

-Fees: Commissions and fees are directly proportional to the players involved in delivering the ad from the advertiser to the publisher.
-In the same ISBA study we mentioned above, the publishers are getting only half the ad spend because there are too many supply-path parties.
-DSPs, SSPs, Resellers, Ad Exchanges, and Networks, every one of them take their fees for facilitating the process.
+Fees: Commissions and fees are directly proportional to the players who deliver the ad from the advertiser to the publisher.
+Publishers get only the remaining ad spend because there are too many supply-path parties.
+DSPs, SSPs, resellers, ad exchanges, and networks each take their fees for facilitating the process.
 A high number of participants means a high cost.

 “They normally filter most of the bids and send us only those with the highest probability to win.
 This technology saves us huge money on server cost.”

-Revenue: When the advertisers are using algorithms for SPO, then they bid only for the most relevant inventory.
-It improves fill rates.
-The win-rate comes up as well.
+Revenue: Advertisers bid only for the most relevant ad inventory when using algorithms for SPO.
+It improves fill rates and the win rate.
 Eventually, the cost comes down for the advertiser.
-In the long term, when an advertising entity saves money, it reinvests the amount to get more returns.
+In the long term, when an advertiser saves money, it reinvests the amount to get more returns.
 Ultimately, the advertising budget reaches publishers like you.
-An optimized path will make sure that you receive larger chunks of the investment and the reinvestment.
+An optimized path will ensure you receive larger chunks of the investment and reinvestment.
 Hence, SPO means better revenue for you.

-Ad Frauds: Shorter supply paths with limited and trusted players reduce the likelihood of ad frauds.
-It is easier for fraudsters to dupe the system when the supply path is long, and the number of involved parties is high.
-It won’t be surprising if a large portion of the unattributed ad spends in the ISBA study falls prey to ad fraud.
+Ad fraud: Shorter supply paths with limited and trusted players reduce the likelihood of ad fraud.
+It is easier for fraudsters to dupe the system when the supply path is long and the number of involved parties is high.
+It won’t be surprising if many of the unattributed ad spends in the Adweek report falls prey to ad fraud.

-As we said earlier, any efforts made to reduce the inefficiencies of the supply path is SPO.
-Anyone can make these efforts, be it an advertiser, a publisher, an SSP, a DSP, or any other parties in the ad tech ecosystem.
-Here are some industry initiatives towards supply-path optimization:
+As we said earlier, any efforts made to reduce the inefficiencies of the supply path are SPO.
+Anyone can make these efforts, be it an advertiser, a publisher, an SSP, a DSP, or any other party in the ad tech ecosystem.
+Here are some industry initiatives toward supply-path optimization:

-Ads.txt: It is a text file that sits in the publisher’s domain.
-On the publisher’s domain, it acts as a list of all vendors that are authorized to sell the inventory.
-The buyer can make sure that he is buying the inventory from a legitimate source by verifying the Ads.txt file.
+Ads.txt is a text file on the publisher’s website that lists all advertising partners authorized to sell the inventory.
+The advertiser can ensure he is buying the inventory from a legitimate source by verifying the ads.txt file.
 It prevents illegitimate reselling of the publisher’s ad space.
 You can read more about the file here.

-Removing Aggressive SSPs: While solutions like Ads.txt and Sellers.json are industry standards, there are Ad Tech companies that are doing SPO at their level.
-AppNexus tries to weed out SSPs that are costlier than others.
+Removing aggressive SSPs: While solutions like ads.txt and sellers.json are industry standards, ad tech companies are doing SPO at their level.
+Xandr (formerly known as AppNexus) tries to weed out SSPs that are costlier than others.
 It stops buying from the SSPs as soon as it spots the difference.

 As the number of intermediary SSPs decreases, the advertiser sees better results from the publisher.
-Advertisers shift their ad spends towards publishers that yield better results.
-You can see how the overall ad spends increased on the publisher’s site despite an average CPM in the AppNexus experiment in the image below:
+Advertisers shift their ad spending towards publishers that yield better results.

 Using a single path: Avoiding multiple routes to buy or sell the inventory is one of the most potent ways to implement SPO.
 Recently, The Trade Desk asked its SSPs to choose a single supply path to premium inventory.
-When there’s only one path, then there’s no chance for auction duplication.
-The DSP’s operational cost comes down as it has a lesser number of bid requests to process.
-The process becomes more transparent, the advertiser saves money, and the more money reaches the publisher.
+There’s no chance of auction duplication when there’s only one path.
+The DSP’s operational cost comes down as it has fewer bid requests to process.
+The process becomes more transparent, the advertiser saves money, and more money reaches the publisher.

-With so many benefits, SPO is bound to attract a lot of attention in the ad tech industry.
+With so many benefits, SPO is bound to attract much attention in the ad tech industry.